Preksha1135/Lab1_20201061/README.md

 3. Capacity: can handle multiple active users simultaneously

-4. Accessibility: can be used within the institute LAN
+4. Accessibility:  GUI based Web application with simple and interactive user experience that can be used within the institute LAN

+5. In case of a server failure, the system should recover the previously held data

 Q.2.